HeavenVolkoff/minidlna-build/README.md

 # MiniDLNA static builds

-This project provides static builds of [Minidlna](https://github.com/NathanaelA/minidlna) which is a fork with additional functionality of [ReadyMedia](https://sourceforge.net/projects/minidlna) for Linux and macOS.
+This project provides "mostly" static builds of [Minidlna](https://github.com/NathanaelA/minidlna) which is a fork with additional functionality of [ReadyMedia](https://sourceforge.net/projects/minidlna) for Linux and macOS.

 ## License